-9.8 Preventative Strategies
+10.9 Preventative Strategies

-Peer on peer abuse can and will occur on any site even with the most robust policies and support processes.
-It is important to develop appropriate strategies to proactively prevent peer on peer abuse.
+Child on child abuse can and will occur on any site even with the most robust policies and support processes.
+It is important to develop appropriate strategies to proactively prevent child on child abuse.

 This school has an open environment where young people feel safe to share information about anything that is upsetting or worrying them.
 There is a strong and positive PSHE/SMSC curriculum that tackles such issues as prejudiced behaviour and gives children an open forum to talk things through rather than seek one on one opportunities to be harmful to one another.
 The school makes sure that 'support and report' signposting is available to young people.